ssase/ssase.github.io/_posts/2024-03-09-implement-a-tiny-regular-expression.md

 - '*' Matches zero or more of the preceding element.
 - The matching should cover the entire input string (not partial).

-As we discussed in [A Deeper Understanding of Regular Expression](https://ssase.github.io/posts/a-deeper-understanding-of-regular-expression/), in order to get selected substring with the pattern from the string, we should construct an *NFA* first.
+As we discussed in [A Deeper Understanding of Regular Expression](/posts/a-deeper-understanding-of-regular-expression/), in order to get selected substring with the pattern from the string, we should construct an *NFA* first.

-## Implement An Easiest *NFA* With C++
+## Define *NFA*

-The easiest *NFA* may be like below:
+An easiest *NFA* may be like below:

 ```mermaid
 graph LR